Pankajcoder1/machine_learning_and_more../README.md

 # machine_learning_and_more..

-### This contain all file releated to machine and deep learning from basic.
+### Description
-> I started to learn machine learning and this file contain some code including some basics concept like
+> Contain files releated to machine learning and deep learning.
  - linear regression.
  - face detection
  - video recording